I was meant to be a craftsman. I was born to a family of artisans.

 shop in the Torpedo Factory Art Center of Alexandria, Virginia.
 In 2001 I moved

-to commercial district of Old Town Alexandria and now work in association with violin maker Michael
+to commercial district of Old Town Alexandria and worked in association with violin maker Michael

 Today I continue to develop my craft.
 My goal is to